 local lender as to whether it is participating in the program.

-• The U.S. Treasury has documents related to this program on thier website.
+• The U.S. Treasury has documents related to this program on their

 • Find a local lender here.

-• The SBA will also automatically pay the princiapl, interest, and fees of
+• The SBA will also automatically pay the principal, interest, and fees of

 The IRS has established a special section focused on steps to help taxpayers, businesses and others affected by the coronavirus.